jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 By value should only be used for simple object types with a binary value stored in it, or at most simpler objects, cloned to a certain depth.
 You should not use by value for complex object types.

 Please don’t use passing a parameter by value for complex objects and expect no operation to affect the original object, because the deeper objects of it might not be cloned.
-The object may be passed to sub-commands, that *will* affect the original sub-objects.
-I will not elaborate on all the difficult situations that it may produce.
+The object may be passed to sub-commands, that *might* affect the original sub-objects.
+I might not elaborate on all the difficult situations that it may produce.

 If you want to pass more complex objects to a command, you do it by reference.
 If you would pass more complex objects to a command by value, expecting no operation to affect the original object, this would make the various passing by value situations too complex, which is way beyond the goal of parameter passing by value.

-Perhaps for that reason, no references to original objects will be cloned for by value parameters.
-Only *values* of sub-objects will be cloned.
+Perhaps for that reason, no references to original objects might be cloned for by value parameters.
+Only *values* of sub-objects might be cloned.

 In parameter passing by value, the parameter object and the object, that is passed the value to or from, are not referring to each other at all.